canonical/gunicorn-k8s-operator/README.md

 ## Using your own image

-You can, of course, supply our own OCI image. gunicorn is expected to listen on port 80.
+You can, of course, supply our own OCI image.
+Gunicorn is expected to listen on port 8080 by default, but you can configure your own port if needed.
 To do so, specify `--resource gunicorn-image='image-location'` at deploy time, or use `juju attach-resource` if you want to switch images after initial deployment.